Salt Therapy can Help Ease COPD Symptoms

 Salt particles penetrate deep into the lungs to treat damaged tissue.
 Sometimes symptoms subside for up to 12 months following salt therapy.

 For those who suffer from COPD, traditional drug and supplemental oxygen treatments, or a lung transplant, may not suffice.
 Many COPD sufferers experience positive results following salt therapy.

 Cellular therapy offers another alternative to traditional treatment options for COPD.
-The Lung Institute uses a patient’s own cells to accelerate the body’s natural healing process.
+The Lung Health Institute uses a patient’s own cells to accelerate the body’s natural healing process.

 There are many natural ways to help cleanse the lungs and promote function.
 Here we list five natural remedies to support lung health.
 Read More